Helensyc/helensyc.github.io/_portfolio/portfolio-1.md

   <div style="display: flex; align-items: flex-start; gap: 1rem;">
     <img src="/images/agriculture1.png" style="width: 45%; display: block; margin: 0;" />
     <p style="margin: 0; font-size: 0.95rem; line-height: 1.4;">
-      The project informs how to apply remote sensing techniques in application of agriculture clearly and concisely.
-It demonstrates how NDVI data changes over time and how these can be visualized in GIS workflows.
+      The project informs me how to apply remote sensing techniques in application of agriculture in a simple way.
+It demonstrates how NDVI changes over time and how these can be visualized in GIS workflows.
     </p>
   </div>
 collection: portfolio